Christy Ucheibe and Jolina Amani score as SL Benfica pip Estoril Praia | Goal.com

 Despite their slim lead, Luis Andrade's team continued with their ruthless attack and were rewarded with the second when Amani fired past goalkeeper Isabel Peixeiro nine minutes from full time.

-Ucheibe lasted for the duration of the match, getting her second goal in eight matches for SL Benfica, while Amani featured for 85 minutes, netting her fourth goal of the season in eight outings.
+Ucheibe lasted for the duration of the match, getting her second goal in seven matches for SL Benfica, while Amani featured for 85 minutes, netting her sixth goal of the season in eight outings.

 After the win, SL Benfica will immediately embark on a Christmas break and expected to regroup on December 29 ahead of the first match of the year 2021 against CL Benfica on January 3.